 * Note: if not configured, Reports Scheduler will use the SMTP server settings configured in EasyAdmin.

-By default, the Reports Scheduler installer writes the administrative credentials provided on the Service Configuration screen in the properties file in an encrypted format.
-If administrators want to change these credentials later, they have to do so by launching the password configuration tool.
-To do this:
+By default, the Reports Scheduler installer writes the OpenLM Server credentials provided on the Service Configuration screen in the properties file in an encrypted format.
+If these credentials are changed or you want to use another account, do this:

 1. Execute the change_password.bat file located in the Reports Scheduler directory (typically, C:\Program Files\OpenLM\OpenLM Reports Scheduler).